basharataliv/melitaDemo/README.md

 2. Rabbit MQ

 # build Rabbit MQ Env in Docker
-there is a docker-compose.yml file in the root folder of the project. by this command "docker-compose up". docker build rabbit mq for you. application.properties has configuration related to the rabbit mq credentials
+There is a docker-compose.yml file in the root folder of the project.
+By this command "docker-compose up" docker build rabbit mq for you. application.properties has configuration related to the rabbit mq credentials

 # Project Details